Taulia Tagovailoa

-Taulia Tagovailoa (born February 15, 2000) (/ˌtʌŋoʊvaɪˈloʊə/ TUNG-oh-vy-LOH-ə) is an American professional football quarterback for the Massachusetts Pirates of the Indoor Football League (IFL).
+Taulia Tagovailoa (born February 15, 2000) (/ˌtʌŋoʊvaɪˈloʊə/ TUNG-oh-vy-LOH-ə) is an American professional football quarterback.
 He played college football for the Maryland Terrapins and Alabama Crimson Tide.
 He holds the Big Ten Conference record for most all-time passing yards and holds the Maryland single-season and career school records for both completions and passing yards, as well as a tie for Maryland's single-season touchdowns record.
-He is the younger brother of Miami Dolphins quarterback Tua Tagovailoa.
+He is the younger brother of Atlanta Falcons quarterback Tua Tagovailoa.

 College career

 Alabama

 Tagovailoa spent his true freshman season at Alabama in 2019 as a backup to his older brother, Tua Tagovailoa, and Mac Jones.
 He saw his first collegiate action in the season opener against Duke but did not record any stats.
 On September 21, 2019, Tagovailoa completed his first career pass for a gain of 20 yards against Southern Miss, finishing 1-for-1 on the day.
 He entered in the third quarter against the Arkansas Razorbacks on October 26, 2019, for his most extensive action to date, finishing 6-of-8 passing for 45 yards while adding one rush for no gain.
 He came in late for the Tide against Mississippi State, handing the ball off to run out the clock in Starkville.
 Tagovailoa finished 2-of-3 for 35 yards against Western Carolina with his first career touchdown.
 He finished the season 9-of-12 for 100 yards and one touchdown.